tewhatuora/api-standards/docs/api-publishing/02-Components.md

 ### Developer Documentation

-API Providers **MUST** publish developer documentation that explains the technical constructs of their API.
+API Providers **MUST** publish developer documentation that explains the technical constructs of their API such as instances where developers are required to ensure that API Consumers behave in a certain way when accessing the API.

+For example, an API that supports field level encryption should clearly document both the mechanism and the result of applying this encryption.

+It is also useful to provide code snippets for developers where complex API Consumer logic is required.

-The documentation **SHOULD** be available via a web experience.
+Developer documentation **SHOULD** be available via a web experience.

 ## Terms and Conditions